NicholiNoah/NicholiNoah/content/extended-reality/ToBeFree.md

   <div class="col-md-4">
   </div>
   <div class="col-md-4">
-<p style="font-family: arial; font-size:.75em; text-align: center">"To Be Free" is a mixed-media sculpture combining found objects and poetry with electronic arts and 3D printing techniques.
+<p style="font-family: arial; font-size:.75em; text-align: center"><em>To Be Free</em> is a mixed-media sculpture combining found objects and poetry with electronic arts and 3D printing techniques.
 It's dimensions are 48"h x 24"w x 36"d and is designed to be viewed in 360 degrees.
 Fully self-contained and battery operated, requiring no external power.
 The included QR code links directly to this synopsis webpage and portolio site.</p>
   </div>
 </div>